ishucr7/distributed-file-aggregator/README.md

     - Checks if the size > 1:
         - retreives the entire list, creates groups of 5 and submits them as task to the queue
     - Checks if the job is ready for aggregation, if yes then performs average and stores the final file

+## Optimizations at different places
+- Reading files in the task via multithreading as it's IO intensive
+- Create session of requests in the main celery task and pass it on for requests instead of creating a new connection
+- Setting up redis and rabbitmq connection on backend initially with api server and not everytime we call the api.

+## Dev Tools
+- .gitpod.yml is setup with tasks configured to
+    - automatically launch the following 3 terminals with preset commands when you open gitpod to launc
+        - docker compose
+        - backend
+        - frontend
+    - make backend port public to be accessed by frontend
+    - open frontend and grafana dashboard
+- eslint and prettier setup in the backend express js project with scripts in package.json
+- Profiling done for backend tasks
+    - Helped me identify that backend needed scaling so I then started using 4 CPU cores than 2 which improved performance
+    - Profiling results can be viewed using snakeviz python library

 ## [Ignore] Some commands used while developing